stevespringett/Alpine/README.md

 * **Minimal Dependencies** -
 Too many frameworks unnecessary increase the attack surface of applications built using them.
-Even a simple Hello World application can be susceptible to attack from vulnerable or poorly configured frameworks.
+Even a simple Hello World application is often susceptible to attack from the use of vulnerable components or poorly configured frameworks.
 Alpine includes what is necessary for a modern app, nothing more.

 * **Control** -
 Frameworks often force developers higher up the stack, freeing them from